carlysmuir/handouts/README.md

 [CONTRIBUTING.md]: CONTRIBUTING.md
 <<<<<<< HEAD
-- Audrey Smith (Dept. of Geography, University of Florida)
+- Audrey C. Smith (Dept. of Geography, University of Florida)

 Our team- Water-Conflict-Africa- is part of a sesync Pursuit project researching water scarcity/insecurity and conflict in Africa.
 For our mini-project, we will be investigating land/water grabs (large-scale land transactions) and conflict in Africa by analzying various datasets.